cosmos/sdk-tutorials/academy/2-main-concepts/multistore-keepers.md

 <HighlightBox type="tip">

 To create the above boilerplate in your module, you can use Ignite CLI.
-Go to [My Own Chain](../4-my-own-chain/index.md) for more on Ignite CLI, and if you want to go beyond out-of-context code samples to see more in detail how to define these features.
+Go to [Run Your Own Cosmos Chain](../3-my-own-chain/index.md), for more on Ignite CLI, and if you want to go beyond out-of-context code samples to see more in detail how to define these features.

 </HighlightBox>

-## Other storage elements
+**Other storage elements**

 How do you create the `storedGame.Index`?
 A viable idea is to keep a counter in storage for the next game.
 Unlike `StoredGame`, which is saved as a map, this `NextGame` object has to be at a unique location in the storage.